 The latest Thunderbolt developments

-Just as the original Thunderbolt and Thunderbolt 2 have gone out of fashion, the updates to Thunderbolt 3 will continue.
+Just as the original Thunderbolt and Thunderbolt 2 have gone out of fashion, the updates to Thunderbolt 3 and 4 will continue.
 Charging devices using USB-C connections has become more common, and compatibility has pressed onward to include the latest USB 3.2 cable standard.
 However, this is still a work in progress, so always double-check your cables.